 You’ve likely seen various labels showing that beef is “natural” or “grass fed.”
 But what do these labels mean?
 All cattle spend a majority of their lives eating grass on pastures.
 But beef can be finished in a variety of ways, giving you choices when at the meat case in your local grocery store or at a restaurant.

-Let’s explore the difference between grass-finished and grain- finished beef and some other popular labels.
+Let’s explore the difference between various beef choices including grass-finished and grain- finished beef as well as some other popular labels.
 The backside of the infographic below shares information on the nutrient content of the different beef choices.

 Grass-finished cattle spend their entire lives grazing and eating from pastures.
 These cattle may also eat forage, hay or silage at the feedyard.
 As well, grass finished cattle may or may not be given FDA-approved antibiotics to treat, prevent or control disease and/or growth-promoting hormones.